-- Upgrade the trading platforms (via the Internet and smart devices) in the local market to modern and advanced platforms to improve the customer experience. - Enhance trading platform in regional and global markets. - Perform a full-fledged upgrade to the ANB Invest's infrastructure including staff computers and equipment.
+- The Post Trade Program (PTP) will be launched, through which the role of clearing the investment process will be developed and electronic linkage with the new CSD deposit system and the new clearing system CCP will established. - Upgrade the trading platforms (via the Internet and smart devices) in the local market to mode and advanced platforms to improve the customer experience. - Enhance trading platform in regional and global markets. - Perform a full-fledged upgrade to the ANB Invest's infrastructure including staff computers and equipment.